 The standard and questioned marks are compared usually under the comparison microscope.
-Due to wide variation in tool marks, the presence of a clean-cut match of a reasonable portion of the questioned and the standard marks can be virtual proof that the same tool made both marks.
+Due to the wide variation in tool marks, the presence of a clean-cut match of a reasonable portion of the questions and the standard marks can be virtual proof that the same tool made both marks.
 The marks, under identical conditions of lighting and positioning, look like a series of parallel lines of variable width and arrangement.
 If both marks resemble a considerable degree, then they are said to be identical.

 Physical fits, sometimes known as “mechanical fits,” can be found in a wide range of criminal investigations, sometimes even as part of a more detailed tool mark.
 When it’s critical to confirm that two or more parts of a product that have been partitioned, broken, cut, and often violently removed are linked or fitted together, a physical fit exam is required.
-The objective scientific reliability and admissibility of such physical comparisons are viewed with skepticism throughout the trial, according to the restricted physical comparison literature studied.
+The objective scientific reliability and admissibility of such physical comparisons are viewed with scepticism throughout the trial, according to the restricted physical comparison literature studied.

 Physical fit examinations are divided into these main categories: